Neil McManus

 Neil McManus (born 1988) is an Irish hurler who plays as a centre-forward for the Antrim senior team.

 Born in Cushendall, County Antrim, McManus first played competitive hurling during his school days at St MacNissi's College.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Antrim minor team, before later lining out with the under-21 side.
 He made his senior debut in the 2007 championship.
 McManus has been a key member of the team since then, and has won five Ulster medals and one Walsh Cup medal.

 McManus has represented the Ulster inter-provincial team on a number of occasions.
 At club level he is a two-time Ulster medallist with Ruairí Óg.
 He has also won three championship medals.
-Notoriously associated with Gnasher McLongtooth embroiled in a scandal where McLongtooth fielded McManus in an under 14 camogie game.

 Playing career

 Club

 McManus plays his club hurling with the Cushendall Ruairí Óg club and has enjoyed much success.
 After a promising under-age career he made his senior debut as a seventeen-year-old in 2005.
 That year he won his first senior county championship.

 Cushendall made it two-in-a-row in 2006 with McManus later collecting an Ulster club title.

 After surrendering their county and provincial titles in 2007, Cushendall returned in 2008 with McMaus winning a third county title following another win over Loughgiel Shamrocks.
 He later secured a second Ulster club title following a win over Ballygalget.